harta55/EnTAP/docs/source/basic_usage.rst

 * (-t/ - - threads)
     * Specify the number of threads of execution

-* ( - - trim)
+* ( - - no-trim)
-    * This flag will trim your sequence headers to anything before a space.
-It will make your data easier to read if you have a lot of excess information you do not need in your headers.
+    * By default, EnTAP will trim your sequence headers to the first space to maintain compatbility across different software.
+Using this flag will instead retain the information of the header by removing all spaces.
     * Example:

-        * >TRINITY_231.1 protein12312_43_inform
+        * >TRINITY_231.1 protein12312_43 inform
-        * >TRINITY_231.1
+        * >TRINITY_231.1protein12312_43inform

+    * A word of caution when using this flag.
+EnTAP may have difficulty matching sequence headers from BAM/SAM files to your input transcriptome during Expression Analysis.
+You will receive an error if this occurs.

 * (- - state)
     * Precise control over execution :ref:`stages<state-label>`.
 This flag allows for certain parts to be ran while skipping others.